 How to apply

-New this year, all eight cooks will begin the contest instead of one-on-one match-ups.
-So this year, the Cook of the Week Challenge will resemble those popular television cooking contests and look less like the Sweet-16 bracket-style match-ups of years past.
+All eight cooks will begin the contest and the Cook of the Week Challenge will resemble those popular television cooking contests.

-Also new: Everyone faces the same basket of secret ingredients each week and creates a dish showcasing the ingredients.
-Our panel of celebrity chefs, former contestants and food professionals will pass judgment and eliminate one cook each week.
+Everyone faces the same basket of secret ingredients each week and creates a dish showcasing the ingredients.
+Our panel of celebrity chefs, former contestants, and food professionals will pass judgment and eliminate one cook each week.

 At the end of September, we’ll introduce our eight contestants to readers in the Daily Herald paper and online.
 The first week of October you can read about the competition, hear from the cooks about their experiences in the challenge and see what our judges have to say about each recipe.

 The final four cooks will meet in the traditional live cook-off finale.
-This popular event will be held Monday, November 13 at the Westin Chicago Northwest in Itasca.
+This popular event will be held on Monday, November 12th at the Westin in Itasca.